 Blank walls, boring desks and limited space often leave much to be desired in the decor department, but overdoing it can leave little room for business essentials.
-Shop owner and stylist Alyssa Lau of New Classics recently put some some roots in a brand new studio space in her home of Toronto.
+Shop owner and stylist Alyssa Lau of New Classics recently put some some roots in a brand new studio space in her home of Edmonton.
 Here, she gives us some tips on how to personalize a blank space, all the while prepping it for maximum productivity.

 In the past two months, my partner, Eric, and I moved New Classics Studios HQ into a larger and whiter studio space, only to realize that we had a lot of empty space.
 And trust me when I say that I’m not the type of person to keep minimal spaces minimal.
 I’ve never really understood how some people are so good at making their spaces look like empty Ikea showrooms while actually living in them.
 Instead, I’m that girl who truly lives in her spaces, whether that be at home or at work.